-(a) This is made of up two leases:
+(a) This is made up of:

-- 1. Non-cancellable lease of 5 years however it can be subleased (with prior consent of Lessor).
-Amounts include rent, outgoings and parking with 4% annual rent review increase.
-It does not take into account reduced guarantees or returned deposits or incentives.
-Figures based on 4 months (1-Mar-16 to 30-Jun-17) which is the end of the lease; non-cancellable lease of 4 years & 4 months.
-Amounts include rent and outgoings with 4% annual rent review increase.
-It does not take into account reduced guarantees or returned deposits or incentives.
-The expense recognised for the operating lease was \$951,574 (2015: \$717,895). - 2.
-Non-cancellable lease of 2 years however it can be subleased (with prior consent of Lessor).
+- Non-cancellable lease of 2 years however it can be subleased (with prior consent of Lessor).
 Amounts include rent, outgoings and cleaning with 4.5% annual rent review increase.
 It does not take into account reduced guarantees or returned deposits or incentives.
-Figures based on 12 months (1-Jun-16 to 28-Feb-17) and between 12 months and 5 years (1-Mar-17 to 31 May-18) which is the end of the lease.
-There was no expense recognised for the operating lease this financial year. - (b) The property leases are non-cancellable for five-years and two years, respectively, with rent payable monthly in advance.
+Figures based on 12 months (1-Mar-17 to 28-Feb-18) and between 12 months and 5 years (1-Mar-18 to 31 May-18) which is the end of the lease.
+The expense recognised for the operating lease was \$314,918 (2016: nil). - (b) The property lease is non-cancellable for two years, with rent payable monthly in advance.

-Exploration Expenditure Commitments
+Expenditure Commitments

-In order to maintain current rights of tenure to exploration tenements, the Company and Group are required to perform minimum exploration work to meet the requirements specified by various State governments.
+In order to maintain current rights of tenure to mining tenements, the Company and Group are required to perform minimum work to meet the requirements specified by various State governments.
 These obligations can be reduced by selective relinquishment of exploration tenure or application for expenditure exemptions.
 Due to the nature of the Company and Group's operations in exploring and evaluating areas of interest, it is very difficult to forecast the nature and amount of future expenditure.
-It is anticipated that expenditure commitments for the next twelve months will be tenement rentals of \$478,933 (2015: \$486,213) and exploration expenditure of \$676,100 (2015: \$899,600).
+It is anticipated that expenditure commitments for the next twelve months will be tenement rentals of \$473,760 (2016: \$478,933) and exploration expenditure of \$676,100 (2016: \$676,100).